 This No Fuss Blueberry and Peach Crostata can take you back to your childhood with its rustic flavor and appearance.
 The juicy blueberries and peaches will have you singing the praises of summer while the buttery, flaky crust has you thinking of heaven.
 There’s truly no fancy tricks to making this crostata, it’s super easy and perfect for any occasion.

 No-Fuss Blueberry and Peach Crostata Recipe

-There’s just something I really love about the rusticity of a galette or crostata (they are both the same thing by the way – did you know that?
-One if French and the other Italian.)
+There's just something I really love about the rusticity of a galette or crostata.

 Instead of looking like something you have bought from a fancy store, it looks like something your old grandmother has painstakingly put together.

 Now, I would love to tell you some lovely story about this blueberry and peach crostata recipe being handed down from my grandma, whom lovingly made one for us every Sunday afternoon....but that would be lying.

-My grandma was a lovely wee women and all, but there was never much in the way of baking going on there!
+My grandma was a lovely wee woman and all, but there was never much in the way of baking going on there!
 I think the best we ever got would have been a jam tart bought from the shops.

 Crostata Makes A Perfect Celebration Dessert